Schizophrenia and Addiction

 • Trauma-ridden home environment during childhood

-As far as addiction goes, both genetic and environmental factors can play a role.
+As far as SUD goes, both genetic and environmental factors can play a role.
 You may be genetically predisposed to developing substance abuse problems.
 You can also learn or develop unhealthy coping behaviors, which increases the likelihood you’ll turn to drugs or alcohol to cope with daily life.

 Forms of Schizophrenia and Addiction to Watch For

-• Paranoid – feeling like everyone’s plotting against you, auditory hallucinations
+• Paranoid: Feeling like everyone’s plotting against you, auditory hallucinations

-• Disorganized – disorganized thinking, speech and behavior; inability to express emotion or flat affect
+• Disorganized: Disorganized thinking, speech, and behavior; inability to express emotion or flat affect

-• Catatonic – extreme and abnormal behavior displays ranging from intense agitation to sluggishness or not moving at all
+• Catatonic: Extreme and abnormal behavior displays ranging from intense agitation to sluggishness or not moving at all

-• Undifferentiated – a combination of symptoms from all subtypes
+• Undifferentiated: A combination of symptoms from all subtypes

-• Residual – applies when a person has a history of schizophrenia but experiences less severe symptoms
+• Residual: Applies when a person has a history of schizophrenia but experiences less severe symptoms

 Underlying Links Between Schizophrenia and Addiction